Galaxy-VN/Galaxy-VN-Old/README.md

 📚 This is my website: https://galaxy-vn.github.io/

 ### I'm GalaxyVN
-- 💻 I like using Kotlin language because Bkm016
+- 💻 I like using Kotlin language (maybe) 🤔
-- ⚙️ Working on MangoPlex
+- ⚙️ Working at MangoStudio
-- 📖 Learning how to use Java right way?
+- 📖 Learning Java

 ***